wragge/trove-data-guide/_sources/what-is-trove/works-and-versions.md

 May need to unpack versions from works to get a full list of resources for exploration/analysis (eg ABC, Royal Society of Tasmania)

 PM Transcripts, eg: <https://trove.nla.gov.au/work/195172587>

++++

+Grouping on aggregated metadata, but metadata not good enough

+## Implications for data

+Invisibility of versions -- need to unpack works

++++

+## Indexing of full text from aggregated collections

+> Description: An account of the resource.
+Description may include an abstract, a byline or a free-text account of the resource.
+When the fulltext of an article is available, include it in a description field with the additional attribute type=”fulltext”.
+Trove will index this text (return the record for a search on a word in the fulltext) but only display the first 200 characters.
+Users will need to visit your site to view the fulltext.
+Trove will only index the first 30,000 characters of a description field. -- <https://trove.nla.gov.au/partners/partner-services/contribute/trove-data-dictionary>

 ```{code-cell} ipython3